-So, thankfully, there is a world of alternative app launchers for Linux desktops — launchers that are more traditional, more interactive, and/or often more capable than what Ubuntu includes out of the box.
+Thankfully a world of alternative app launchers for Linux desktops exist —launchers that are more traditional, more interactive, and/or often more capable than what Ubuntu provides out of the box.

 Inspired by my recent play with

 rofi on the Regolith desktop I decided to test a bunch of ’em to compile this: a list of the best app launchers for Ubuntu and Linux Mint (in my opinion, of course).

 As you likely know, Ubuntu has a pretty capable app launcher built-in.
 One press of the

 super key and —bam! it’s there, ready to help.

 But it’s a little too there for some folks who, like you, may be on the look out for a less egregious offering.